mclarkedev/ajax-notes/README.md

 Notes:

--Minimize the number of Ajax requests
+Minimize the number of Ajax requests
     -try to get all you can in the smallest amount of requests

-- Prefer GET over POST requests
+Prefer GET over POST requests
     -GET can work faster

--Reduce Data Size as much as you can
+Reduce Data Size as much as you can
     - Plain text < JSON < YAML < XML